LucasWaelti/kalibr-wiki/Calibration-target.md

 To simplify the data collection  Aprilgrid for the IMU-camera calibration.
 This is because the symmetrical natures of a checkerboard grid doesn't allow it easily to detect rotations above a certain threshold.
 For this reasons Aprilgrids have been introduced for the IMU-camera calibration which offer the following benefit:

-    board can be only partially in image rotation is fully resolved (no flips)
+* partially visible targets can be detected
-    higher corner density (4 corners per tag)
+* rotation is fully resolved (no flips)

 The calibration targets are configured using a YAML configuration file which is passed to the calibration tools.
 Please find the configuration templates below.